pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

         :param data: The data to be encrypted.
         :type data: :term:`bytes-like`

-    .. method:: set_algorithm(algorithm)
+    .. method:: set_content_encryption_algorithm(content_encryption_algorithm)

-        Sets the content encryption algorithm to use.
-Only AES-128 and AES-256 are supported.
+        :param content_encryption_algorithm: the content encryption algorithm to use.

-        :type algorithm: A :class:`~cryptography.hazmat.primitives.ciphers.algorithms.AES`
-            with a key size of 128 or 256 bits.
+            Only AES is supported, with a key size of 128 or 256 bits.
+        :type content_encryption_algorithm:
+            :class:`~cryptography.hazmat.primitives.ciphers.algorithms.AES128`
+            or :class:`~cryptography.hazmat.primitives.ciphers.algorithms.AES256`

     .. method:: add_recipient(certificate)